natneam/os-core/README.md

     ```bash
     make
     ```
-    This command compiles the source files, creates the `os-img` floppy disk image, and launches QEMU to run the operating system automatically.
+    This command compiles the source files, creates a bootable `os-img.iso` using GRUB, and launches QEMU to run the operating system automatically.

 2.  **Clean up build files:**
     ```bash
     make clean